paycoreio/docs/docs/products/payout-gateway/overview.md

 # Payout Gateway

-Payout gateway is a part of PayCore.io Payment Infrastructure manage payouts.
+Payout gateway is a part of PayCore.io Payment Infrastructure to initiate and manage payouts.
 This gateway enables you to initiate financial transactions in the connected payment providers in order to send payments to a large number of recipients simultaneously.
 There are two ways to initiate financial transactions: payout and payout request.

 ### Payout operation
 This operation is responsible for communication with external provider.
 It is the low level operation that responsible for status mapping, processed amount calculation.

 ### Payout request operation
 This operation has many features that make payout processing simpler:

 1. Exchange rates
-1. Failover
+2. Failover
-1. Splitting
+3. Splitting

 It creates payout operation under the hood during processing.

 ### Create first payout request

 1. Create <a href="https://dashboard.paycore.io/payout-gateway/payout-points" target="_blank" rel="noopener">payout point</a> with desired currencies
-1. Connect test <a href="https://dashboard.paycore.io/connect-directory/payment-providers/test/general" target="_blank" rel="noopener">provider account</a>
+2. Connect test <a href="https://dashboard.paycore.io/connect-directory/payment-providers/test/general" target="_blank" rel="noopener">provider account</a>
-1. Create <a href="https://dashboard.paycore.io/organization/settings/api-keys" target="_blank" rel="noopener">API key</a>
+3. Create <a href="https://dashboard.paycore.io/organization/settings/api-keys" target="_blank" rel="noopener">API key</a>

 All operation in Paycore.io have test mode.
 After connecting test provider you can create only test operations.
 Production operations could be created only after successful connection one of [available providers](../../payment-providers/index.md).
 ```